yii-tools/forms/docs/awesome-forms.md

-# Forms
+# Awesome forms

-Awesome forms for YiiFramework v.3.0 provides a set of classes to create forms in a simple way.
+Awesome forms for YiiFramework v.
+3.0 provides a set of classes to create forms in a simple way.

 ## Creating a form model